Museum of Islamic Art, Cairo: Design

 The museum faces historic Cairo.
 It has two entrances: one on the north-eastern side and the other on the south-eastern side.
 A beautiful garden with a fountain once led to the first entrance but was later removed.
 The entrance on Port Said Street features a very luxurious façade, rich with decorations and recesses inspired by Islamic architecture in Egypt from various periods.
 The museum is a two-storey building; the lower floor contains the exhibition halls and the upper floor contains the general stores.
 The basement contains a store connected with the Restoration Section.

 Bomb damage

 On January 24, 2014, a car bomb attack targeting the Cairo police headquarters on the other side of the street caused considerable damage to the museum and destroyed many artifacts.
-It's estimated that 20-30% of the artifacts will need restoration.
+It's estimated that 20-30% of the artifacts required restoration.
 The blast also severely damaged the building's façade, erasing intricate designs in the Islamic style.
 The National Library in the same building was also affected.